lynnfaraday/aresmush.com/_root/tutorials/config/achievements.md

 ---
-title: Configuring the achievements system.
+title: Configuring the Achievements System
 tags:
 - config
+layout: page
 ---
-# Achievements - Configuration

 Achievements is an optional plugin that lets you set up in-game achievements for characters to earn.
 To configure the Achievements plugin: